-Posted by Maureen Fowler on Tuesday, November 20, 2018 Under: Guest Security Articles
+Posted by Maureen Fowler on Tuesday, November 20, 2018 Under: Static Security Guards

 Being a security guard can be a very rewarding and satisfying career for many people, especially those with any sort of police or military training.
 The job of a guard is to monitor and protect products, people and buildings.
 A security guard's work could be protecting a movie star at a social function or providing protection at a music festival or rock concert.
 It could also include protecting a business from theft or vandalism such as a bank or office complex.

 To be considered as a guard that provides security for people or places, you typically must have a high school diploma, pass a criminal background check and undergo a physical fitness evaluation.
 Depending on where you work, there may be additional requirements necessary, but generally it is less intensive to become a qualified security guard than a law enforcement officer.

 That being said, security guards are well-trained professionals, capable of handling most of the risks they are asked to face.
 Not only are guards required to patrol potentially dangerous areas, but they are also asked to restrain people who are committing a crime on the patrolled property, such as theft or vandalism.
 Security guards who work at concert events must be ready to react if an overzealous fan tries to rush on stage, and many event-goers can be intoxicated and therefore potentially violent.
 The same holds true for those that provide security for athletes and celebrities in public places.
 Fans who violate a star's personal space may become rude or harassing and may need to be restrained.
 Security personnel must be able to handle these highly volatile situations without the use of deadly force.
 As such, guards may work in tandem with local law enforcement and must frequently call for backup if additional help is needed to subdue a dangerous person.